python-social-auth/social-app-django-mongoengine/README.md

-# Python Social Auth - Django
+# Python Social Auth - Django - Mongoengine Storage

 Python Social Auth is an easy to setup social authentication/registration mechanism with support for several frameworks and auth providers.